Online Master's Degree in Sociology

 Concentration: Digital Sociology - Online Learning - Visit Website

-Virginia Commonwealth University's Master of Science in Sociology with a digital sociology concentration offers a cutting-edge program designed for students passionate about understanding technology's social impact.
-This innovative degree prepares graduates to critically analyze digital data through a social justice lens, exploring complex issues like privacy, algorithms, and inequality.
-The fully online program combines rigorous methodology, theoretical insights, and practical skills in big data analysis, network analysis, and digital research methods.
+Virginia Commonwealth University's Master of Science in Sociology with a Digital Sociology concentration delivers a fully online program focused on technology's societal effects.
+Students critically examine digital data through social justice perspectives, addressing privacy, algorithmic bias, and inequality.
+The curriculum integrates rigorous methodology with practical skills in big data analysis, network analysis, and digital research methods.
+This program does not require an entrance exam and is tailored for those passionate about digital advancements in sociology.

 • Fully online digital sociology concentration